nolte/gh-plumbing/README.md

 <!--td-workflows-end-->

-## Probot Configuration
+## Probot configuration

 <!--probot-intro-start-->
 Collection of common Configurations for Project Management and CI/CD.
-For Using in other GitHub Projects, having a reusable set of Probot Configuration Repository, more informations at [probot.github.io](https://probot.github.io/docs/best-practices/#configuration).
+For Using in other GitHub Projects, having a reusable set of Probot Configuration Repository, more information at [probot.github.io](https://probot.github.io/docs/best-practices/#configuration).
 <!--probot-intro-end-->

 <!--td-probot-apps-start-->